-1. The Interagency Cooperation Agreement as it relates to matters under SFMTA jurisdiction.

-2. Authorizing the Director of Transportation, or his designee, under the Interagency Cooperation Agreement, to execute an Agency Scope and Budget for each Fiscal Year in accordance with the terms of the Interagency Cooperation Agreement.

-3. The San Francisco Department of Public Works serving as the City's lead representative for the Interagency Cooperation Agreement, as described in the Agreement.

-4. Adopt the CEQA findings and accept the Downtown Rail Extension Mitigation Monitoring and Reporting Program attached to the Interagency Cooperation Agreement.
+- 1. The Interagency Cooperation Agreement as it relates to matters under SFMTA jurisdiction. - 2.
+Authorizing the Director of Transportation, or his designee, under the Interagency Cooperation Agreement, to execute an Agency Scope and Budget for each Fiscal Year in accordance with the terms of the Interagency Cooperation Agreement. - 3.
+The San Francisco Department of Public Works serving as the City's lead representative for the Interagency Cooperation Agreement, as described in the Agreement. - 4.
+Adopt the CEQA findings and accept the Downtown Rail Extension Mitigation Monitoring and Reporting Program attached to the Interagency Cooperation Agreement.

-CITY AND COUNTY OF SAN FRANCISCO, a municipal corporation, acting by and through the Municipal Transportation Agency of San Francisco

-Jeffrey Tumlin, Director of Transportation
+muni cipal corporation, acting by and through the Muni icipal Transportation Agency of San Francisco By: J Jeffrey Tumlin, Director of Transportation